 Just as cultures differ, so does the degree of access and readily available disability services in the many countries and communities a student might consider for their study abroad experience.
 The key for any study abroad participant is flexibility and a proactive approach.
-After speaking with your education abroad advisor, students are strongly encouraged to reference Mobility International for assistance in finding overseas support services.
+After speaking with your study abroad advisor, students are strongly encouraged to reference Mobility International for assistance in finding overseas support services.
 It is important to communicate your needs and consider alternative and creative ways to meet them.

-For a list of questions to consider regarding curriculum, transportation, housing, medical care and auxiliary aides, service animals, and attitudes about disabilities, please visit our Accessibility Abroad website.
+For a list of questions to consider in regards to curriculum, transportation, housing, medical care and auxiliary aides, service animals, and attitudes about disabilities, please visit Drexel Study Abroad - Accessibility Abroad website: http://drexel.edu/studyabroad/resources/diversity-identity/Accessibility%20Abroad/